Opal1031/Opal1031/README.md

 ## Hi there 👋

 🖥️ Student developer in PKNU CE 22
-- Hope to get a job as a "White Hacker"
+- Hope to get a job as an Information Security Specialist (White Hacker)
-- But...
-Can I make it? 🥲

 ---